edualb/godmitri/CONTRIBUTING.md

   * Check if the enhancement was not already implemented, you can check it accessing the [go package](#)

-  * If the enhancement was not already implemented, open an [issue](https://github.com/edualb/godmitri/issues) that follows these characteristics:
+  * If the enhancement was not already implemented, open an [issue](https://github.com/edualb/godmitri/issues) that follows the [feature_request.md](https://github.com/edualb/godmitri/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) template.

-    * Clear title

-    * Description of the suggestion enhancement in as many details as possible

-    * Explain why this enhancement would be useful to most Godmitri users

-    * List some other application where this enhancement exists (If it doesn't exist don't fill out this)

 ### :octocat: Code contributtion